cloudmesh-community/fa18-523-60/paper/paper.md

 ## PyMongo

 PyMongo is the official Python driver or distribution that allows work with a NoSQL type database called *MongoDB* [@api-mongodb-com-api].
 The first version of the driver was developed in 2009 [@www-pymongo-blog], only two years after the MongoDB development was started.
 This driver allows developers to combine both Python's versatility and MongoDB's flexible schema nature into successful applications.
 Currently, this driver supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6, and 4.0 [@github].
 MongoDB and Python represent a compatible fit considering that BSON (binary JSON) used in this NoSQL database is very similar to Python dictionaries, which makes the collaboration between the two even more appealing [@www-slideshare].
 For this reason, dictionaries are the recommended tools to be used in PyMongo when representing documents [@www-gearheart].

 ### Installation

 Prior to being able to exploit the benefits of Python and MongoDB simultaneously, the PyMongo distribution must be installed using *pip*.
-To install it on all platforms, the following command should be used [@api-mongodb-com-installation]:
+To install it onall platforms, the following command should be used [@api-mongodb-com-installation]:

 `$ python -m pip install pymongo`

-Specific versions of PyMongo can be installed with command lines such as in our example where the 3.5.1 version is installed [@api-mongodb-com-installation]:
+Specific versions of PyMongo can be installed with command lines such as in our example where the 3.5.1 version is installed [@api-mongodb-com-installation].

 `$ python -m pip install pymongo==3.5.1`